-Will Btk get rid of ALL my gypsy moth caterpillars?
+Will Btk get rid of ALL my spongy moth caterpillars?

-It’s important to realize that a Btk spray will not kill every gypsy moth caterpillar on your property.
-When Btk is applied properly, however, it can help protect your trees from serious defoliation and reduce the annoyance caused by high numbers of gypsy moth caterpillars during an outbreak.
+It’s important to realize that a Btk spray will not kill every spongy moth caterpillar on your property.
+When Btk is applied properly, however, it can help protect your trees from serious defoliation and reduce the annoyance caused by high numbers of spongy moth caterpillars during an outbreak.

 Is it possible to buy Btk to spray caterpillars in my own garden?

 Yes, several commercially available Btk products can be used to control caterpillars on shade trees, fruit trees or plants in the garden.
 Both liquid formulations and wettable powders are available from local garden stores.
 Be sure to follow the directions on the label.

 Where can I get more information on Bt?